LeonGatt/opti-vercel/README.md

 That's it!
 The Docker instance will help you get up and running quickly while also standardizing the development environment across your teams.

-### Seed

-To seed the database with a few pages, posts, and projects you can click the 'seed database' link from the admin panel.

-The seed script will also create a demo user for demonstration purposes only:

-- Demo Author
-  - Email: `demo-author@payloadcms.com`
-  - Password: `password`

-> NOTICE: seeding the database is destructive because it drops your current database to populate a fresh one from the seed template.
-Only run this command if you are starting a new project or can afford to lose your current data.

 ## Production